Last updated: ET

 Religious proselytizing is not permitted.

-Common-law relationships, adultery, extra-marital sexual relations and prostitution are illegal and subject to severe punishment.
+Adultery, extra-marital sexual relations and prostitution are illegal.

 Consumption of alcohol outside approved venues is illegal and could result in arrest and/or fines and imprisonment.
 Public intoxication is a criminal offence, no matter where the alcohol was consumed.